kavyadarsi1/Clinical-Database-System/README.md

-- 👋 Hi, I’m @kavyadarsi1
+- 👋 Hi, I’m @kavyadarsi
-- 👀 I’m interested in DATA
+- 👀 I’m in love with DATA
-- 🌱 I’m currently learning DATA SCIENCE
+- 🌱 I’m currently learningData Related Jobs
-- 💞️ I’m looking to collaborate on DATA SCIENCE PROJECTS
-- 📫 How to reach me <-"kavyadarsi4@gmail.com"
+- 📫 How to reach me <-"vdarsi@syr.edu"

 <!---
 kavyadarsi1/kavyadarsi1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.